abtion/abtions-dataset/README.md

   - [Guidelines](#guidelines)
   - [Questions?](#questions)

-Welcome to Abtion's Dataset Repository!
-This is a centralized hub dedicated to the maintenance, enhancement, and exploration of the valuable datasets belonging to our organization.
-Here, you will find both text and markdown documents that capture and articulate various aspects of our organization.
-These files are intended for use in training text embedding models.
+Welcome to Abtion's Dataset repository!
+This centralized hub is dedicated to experimenting with document changes as part of our exploration into embeddings-based search.
+Our goal is to enhance and optimize document embeddings by including them in this dataset and storing their corresponding embeddings in Redis.

-## Purpose
+## Dataset Purpose

-The primary purpose of this repository is to enable and encourage collaboration across different teams in our organization.
-This not only helps in ensuring the quality of the dataset but also assists in capturing a wider array of perspectives and information about our organization.
-The repository serves as a consistent, dependable, and easy-to-access resource for our datasets, assisting us in our efforts to create meaningful and accurate text embeddings.
+The purpose of this dataset is to facilitate experimentation and research on document modifications.
+We aim to explore different changes to documents and evaluate their impact on the effectiveness of embeddings-based search.
+By including a variety of documents in this dataset, generating their embeddings, and storing them in Redis, we can conduct thorough experiments and analyze the results.

 ## Getting started